tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 ![image](https://github.com/user-attachments/assets/e2cfd54f-a12c-4132-aea9-dcc158bcbb11)

 > [!CAUTION]
-> The battery connections on this PCB are just too difficult to make.
+> The battery connections on this PCB are just very difficult to make.
 I've tried on three different boards, but I've not managed to power the XIAO using the battery terminal.
+If you had a finer soldering iron, you might have better luck.

 ## V3
-To work around the battery terminal issue and make it easier to solder, V3 has switched to a socket mount for the XIAO board.
+To work around the battery terminal issue and make it easier to for amateurs like myself to solder, V3 has switched to a socket mount for the XIAO board.
 I also hope to use pogo pins to make the battery connections.

 ![image](https://github.com/user-attachments/assets/679a53f5-6a8d-4c4e-aa87-bf175cf8fa7b)